Hong Kong vigil organizer arrested on Tiananmen anniversary

 Two other key members of the Hong Kong Alliance — Lee Cheuk-yan and Albert Ho — are behind bars for their participation in separate unauthorized assemblies in 2019, during a period when Hong Kong saw massive anti-government protests.

-Chow said in an interview with The Associated Press last month that she was expecting to be imprisoned at some point for her activism.
+Chow said in an earlier interview with The Associated Press that she was expecting to be imprisoned at some point for her activism.

 “I’m already being persecuted for participating and inciting last year’s candlelight vigil,” she said.